nickolanack/pushbox-js/README.md

-PushBoxes, are stackable html popovers that can be used to display html content, including iframes, images, and dom elements.

 PushBoxWindow, a global instance, is created and should be used to handle all content presentation, using PushBoxWindow.open, iframes can be opened using parent.window.PushBoxWindow if the root window includes PushBox.js.